Nestor-S-G/signalsandsystemsanalysis/README.md

 # signalsandsystemsanalysis
-Exercises for MATLAB/Octave for a subject of my Master's degree.
+MATLAB/Octave scripts for a subject of my Master's degree.